Tsebo200/SRG-SkyRecommendsGames/README.md

 Enter `https://github.com/Tsebo200/SRG-ReactNative-Expo.git` into the URL field and press the `Clone` button.

 2. **Clone Repository** </br>
-Run the following in the command-line to clone the project:
+Run the following in the command line to clone the project:

    ```sh
    git clone https://github.com/Tsebo200/SRG-ReactNative-Expo.git
    ```

 3. **Install Dependencies** </br>
-Run the following in the command-line to install all the required dependencies:
+Run the following in the command line to install all the required dependencies:

    ```sh
    cd frontend/SRG